EL519 & PL519 passive-grid 400W linear HF amplifier

 • This amplifier was stable and build without a parasitic suppressor in the tank circuit.
 If any instability occurs fit a suppressor.

 A method of parasitic suppression is the insertion of RF current (hairpin shaped) obstacles (dampers) at right angles («fig) to the probable flow of the parasitic currents.
 This method can be used up to frequencies of several 100 MHz without noticeably reducing fundamental power.
-The main function is to provide a high impedance path in series with other (tank) circuit elements.
+The main function is to provide a high VHF/UHF impedance path in series with other (tank) circuit elements.
 However such method can be used only where the fundamental and parasitic frequencies are sufficiently far apart, so that excessive resistive losses of the fundamental frequencies are avoided.
-The circuit should have a L/C ratio al low as practicable and be suitably damped to give a broadband effect.
+The circuit should have a L/C ratio al low as practicable and be sufficiently damped to achieve a broadband effect.

-This design with a GU-50 (ΓҮ-50, FU-50S) is not tested. |
+This design with a GU-50 (Γ?-50, FU-50S) is not tested.